Banner image

 • If a sample is a known infection risk please ensure this is recorded on the referral card.
 Indicate the risk with as much detail as possible and contact the department in advance.
 See High Risk Samples page for containment levels.

-Please follow the link for the Laboratory Genetics Referral Card.
+Please follow the link for the Laboratory Genetics Referral Card or GLH Rare and Inherited Disease referral form

 *Clearly stating the referring clinician and the referral centre is necessary to ensure the resulting report is sent to the correct location.
 Failure to provide this information may delay testing or result in the report being sent to the incorrect location.
 This information is also essential to ensure that referral centres are invoiced for the correct tests.

-For all other sample types, see the sample specific webpages, under Services and Tests.
+Please see the sample specific webpages, under Services and Tests

 Sample labelling